 Requirements: Participants will be required to complete a number of application tasks under supervision in one hour.
 Each participant must have access to a computer.
 Participants may use any common application package, such as Microsoft Office, Open Office and Libre Office.

 Location: Where schools do not have computer facilities, they may make use of computers at another school or tertiary institution.
 Schools will have to make these arrangements themselves.

 Marking: Schools that take part online will have no marking to do.
 The results will be sent to them after the event.

 For schools that take part offline, papers are marked at school.
 The teacher in charge of the competition need not be an expert in computer applications.
 All the answers are simple numbers or single words and can be marked quickly with the use of the answer key provided.

-Certificates: Certificates to the top 50% of all participants in the country:
+Certificates: Certificates to the top 50% per division of all participants in the country:

 - Gold: the top 7% of all participants

 - Silver: the next 14% of all participants